vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 #### Move to the United States
 - They moved to the United States so Ashoke could go to the Massachusetts Institute of Technology (MIT) to earn a PhD in electrical engineering.
-- Ashoke was able to come to the US as a PhD student because the Hart-Cellar Act (1965) had recently been passed, allowing his wife to join him.
+- Ashoke was able to come to the US as a PhD student because of the Hart-Cellar Act (1965) had recently been passed, allowing his wife to join him.
 - A key detail about Ashoke's character and hard work is that, despite his meager graduate student wages, he set aside money to send to his father in India to help build an extension on his parents' house.
 - A major cultural and social change for the couple was that immigrants in the US could no longer hire domestic help for cooking, cleaning, and washing.
 This meant these roles, which would have been handled by servants in India, shifted entirely to the women in the household.
 - Thematically, Ashoke is noted as representing all the very hard-working immigrants and the Indian mentality of hard work and success.